 I love it when the plane takes off.
 The whoosh — that's what I call it — the unexpected hurried jilt.
 And the prospect of going away, far away from home.

 Tyler345 agrees with me.
 "Digital nomads are boss because they are their own boss and can get lost and still be ok," he says on Urban Dictionary.
-Everything I discovered about this lifestyle was through the internet and I believed the advantage of it was you could be at the right place at the right time.
+Everything I discovered about this lifestyle was through the internet, and I believed the advantage was that you could be in the right place at the right time.
 A nomad could experience the first bloom of Rhododendron in Sikkim and savour the first rain of the season in Kerala.
 Of course, there's more and now, I know that.

 While writing this piece, I instantly thought of Shivya Nath, who has been living out of her bags for seven years now.
 On reaching out to her, I asked her what pushed her.
 "After studying in Singapore, I worked there for a while before quitting and moving to Delhi.
 I chose Delhi because it was close to the mountains and in a way Delhi pushed me out.
 I connected with good people here and traveled to the mountains often but the city was too aggressive for me.
 I thought where else I could move to and since most of my work was online and I wanted to continue traveling, it made no sense for me to be in one place, pay rent, and own things that I didn't need.
 That's how it began and one night, I decided to leave," she says.
 A TEDx speaker, a best-selling author who wrote The Shooting Star, and an award-winning travel blogger, Shivya adds, "when I decided to move, I figured after six months, if I wanted to have a base, I'll have one but haven't felt the need in all these years."